DEAD LETTER DEPT. PRESS KIT

 Features

-- Bizarre and sometimes intense typing challenges.
+- Bizarre and sometimes intense typing challenges using your computer keyboard.

 - Prominent audio and ambient sound design.